Echo Woods Beach and Echo Woods are parcels that are connected with the Bradley-Buchanan woods property.

 Bradley-Buchanan was purchased with the aid of a loan from the Nature Conservancy.
 This parcel was in the Buchanan family for three generations.
 Mr. Archibald Buchanan and his friend Wesley Bradley spent time together managing the land.
 On inheriting the property, Mr. Bradley sold it to the Trust, disregarding the bids of developers who might have paid much more.
 The woods is a perfect example of a very rare geologic area in Connecticut called pitted kame terrace.
 Most of the others have been destroyed by mining.

-The 57 acre Echo Woods is owned by the state of Connecticut.
+The 57-acre Echo Woods is owned by the state of Connecticut.
 It was originally purchased by the Trust, and eventually bought by the State as an extension of Mansfield Hollow State Park.

-Bradley-Buchanan, 25.5 acres; Echo Beach, 3.4; Pond Lot, 10 acres;
+Acreage: Bradley-Buchanan, 25.5 acres; Echo Beach, 3.4; Pond Lot, 10 acres

-Bradley-Buchanan stewards: Christine Njuki, Nan Cooper
+Stewards: Bradley-Buchanan stewards: Christine Njuki, John Sgro

-Pond lot steward: Fiona Leek
+Pond Lot steward: Fiona Leek